jayhansuh/SwitchSite/0.background/README.md

 Ongoing challenges include class imbalance, standardizing results across scanners, and limited availability of expert-labeled data.
 Semi-supervised learning and domain adaptation research are tackling these issues [5].

 ![Example of WMH Segmentation](images/wmh_example.png)
-**Figure:** Example FLAIR MRI slice (left) and the corresponding WMH segmentation (red mask, right).
+**Figure 1:** Example FLAIR MRI slice (left) and the corresponding WMH segmentation (red mask, right).
 White matter hyperintensities appear as bright areas on FLAIR and are highlighted in red on the lesion mask.
 Automated segmentation methods aim to reproduce such masks to quantify WMH volume [5].

 ## Key Research References